La Marea Verde: Latin-American Women's Abortion Rights Movement Gains Momentum in the U.S.

 Argentina, Colombia, Cuba, Guyana, Uruguay, and some states of Mexico (Mexico City and Oaxaca) are the only places in Latin America where women can legally request an abortion.
 However, even in these countries, the process can still be challenging due to social stigma and limited access to healthcare services.

 Meanwhile, in El Salvador, the Dominican Republic, Nicaragua, and Honduras, abortion is completely prohibited.
-In these countries, women seeking to end their pregnancies risk facing legal consequences, including imprisonment.
+In these countries, women seeking to end their pregnancies face legal consequences, including imprisonment.

 As the fight lives on and the debate on abortion continues to evolve, La Marea Verde's efforts have laid the groundwork for future progress.